zengzzzzz/smallchat/README.md

 # Go SmallChat Server

 A simple chat server implemented in Go, allowing multiple clients to connect, exchange messages, and set nicknames.
+This reposity reference from [smallchat](https://github.com/antirez/smallchat).

 ## Table of Contents